PTSD is me.

 - Negative thoughts/mood.

 For me physiological reactions has been a tell tale sign.
 Especially when having even the smallest reminder of what hurt me before.
 Talk about panic attacks.
-And until about 5 years ago when my health triggered it all, they went overboard.
+And until about 5 years ago when my health triggered it all, they went overboard pushing me into the abyss of PTSD.

 Anxiety is something I’ve always known I had.
 My mom and sister, and like everyone else says in my family, they have it too.
 I never thought much into it, or at least I didn’t want to.
 Never even wanted to talk about it.